thomasboyt/Charcoal/app/templates/charcoal/readme.md

 Usually, you'll be running one of three tasks:

-* `grunt server` - Build unminifed assets to `tmp/` and host a static server.
-* `grunt build` - Build minified assets for distribution.
+### `grunt server`

+This command builds unminified assets to the `tmp/` folder and hosts a static server.
+This server has `watch` and `livereload` enabled, so your assets will rebuild and your browser will refresh on every save.

-* `grunt test` - Run tests.
+### `grunt test`

+This command runs your tests in PhantomJS.
+By default, it uses Mocha as the test-runner, but you can swap it out for Jasmine or QUnit fairly easily.

+### `grunt test-server`

+This command runs your tests in a web browser.
+Like `grunt server`, it will rebuild and refresh whenever you save your app's code or a test.

+### `grunt build`

+This command builds your application to the `dist/` folder for distribution.

+### Customization

-These tasks simply run a variety of other tasks.
+The above tasks simply run a variety of other tasks.
 These can be modified how you like.

 For example, if you'd like to add LESS compilation: